-OptaPlanner should get a good result in seconds (and even in less than 15 milliseconds with real-time planning), but the more time it has, the better the result will be.
+OptaPlanner should get a good result in seconds (and even in less than 15 milliseconds with real-time planning), but the more time it has, the better the results.
 Advanced use cases might use different termination criteria than a hard time limit.

-The default algorithms will already easily surpass human planners and most in-house implementations.
+The default algorithms already easily surpass human planners and most in-house implementations.
 Use the Benchmarker to power tweak to get even better results.

-2.3.5.
+3.3.5.
 Score configuration